October 07, 2018

 More Growth Mindset Principles to Share

 In addition to the above growth mindset principles, here's a popular resource your learners can benefit from.
-Enjoy our own free Growth Mindset Poster.
+Enjoy our own Growth Mindset Poster.
 It's a great way to introduce learners to the value of a growth mindset in and out of school.
 Get them discussing the ideas shared and see how many ways they can come up with for adopting their own growth mindset for life today.